Legal

 - Server-side authentication and .SREC.
 ID permission checks for staff pages, ticket databases, support chats, and uploads.

-- Local .SREC. passwords are stored as password hashes and are never intentionally stored in plain text.
+- Local .SREC.
+ID passwords are stored as password hashes and are never intentionally stored in plain text.

 - Usernames are normalized and restricted to a basic Latin character set to reduce impersonation risk.